Jola2/SQL-portofio/Analysis_of_population_Europe/Analysis_of_population_Europe.md

 ***

-**2.Show countries with positive population growth and at least 5 million population **
+**2. Show countries with positive population growth and at least 5 million population.**

 ````sql
 SELECT  p.country_name AS country, population, birth_rate-death_rate AS population_growth